bmezaris/RetargetVid/README.md

 ## SmartVidCrop Method
 We argue that cropping methods are more suitable for video aspect ratio transformation when the minimization of semantic distortions is a prerequisite.
 Therefore, we present a new, rather simple, yet fast and well-performing, video cropping method, which selects the main focus out of the multiple possible salient regions of the video by introducing a new filtering-through-clustering processing step.
 For our method, we utilize visual saliency to find the image regions of attention, and we employ a filtering-through-clustering technique to select the main region of focus.
 For more details, see the first citation in Citations section.

-Our method is implemented in Python 3 and the source code is available in the *smartcrop* directory of this repository.
+Our method is implemented in Python 3 and the source code is available in the *SmartVidCrop* directory of this repository.

 ## Evaluation Software